Status Quo (band): 2014–present: Aquostic, Parfitt's death and Backbone

 On 28 October 2016, Parfitt permanently retired from live performances after suffering a heart attack earlier the same year.
 On 24 December, he died in hospital in Marbella, Spain as a result of severe infection, after suffering an injury to his shoulder.
 Parfitt's funeral was held at Woking Crematorium on 19 January 2017.
 Irish guitarist Richie Malone, who had substituted for Parfitt during some 2016 live shows, took his place in the group on rhythm guitar, playing on both recorded material and at live shows.
 The band had to postpone a concert in June 2017 after frontman Rossi became ill.

 2017 and 2018 saw the releases of three new live albums, The Last Night of the Electrics, Down Down and Dirty at Wacken and Down Down and Dignified at the Royal Albert Hall, with the former two also having companion DVD releases.
 In June 2019, Status Quo were the special guests for Lynyrd Skynyrd, on their UK farewell tour.

 On 14 June 2019, the band announced that they were working on Backbone, their 33rd studio album – the first Status Quo studio album not to feature Parfitt.
-On 25 August 2019, the band appeared on ITV show The Sara Cox Show where Rossi spoke about the new album Backbone and also his autobiography I Talk Too Much, after which they performed an upcoming track called "Liberty Lane" as well as "Rockin' All Over the World".
-The album was released on 6 September 2019 and it reached number 6 in the UK Albums Chart.
+On 25 August 2019, the band appeared on ITV show The Sara Cox Show where Rossi spoke about the new album Backbone and his autobiography I Talk Too Much, after which they performed an upcoming track called "Liberty Lane" as well as "Rockin' All Over the World".
+Backbone was released on 6 September 2019 and reached number 6 in the UK Albums Chart.
 On 15 September 2019, the band performed at BBC Radio 2's Live in Hyde Park from Hyde Park, London for the third time.
 They were third from top of the bill, playing in the early evening and followed by Westlife and then The Pet Shop Boys.
 On Christmas Day 2019, the band appeared on Channel 4's The Great British Bake Off, performing "Rockin' All Over the World".
-On 11 August 2020, Status Quo cancelled their forty-date Backbone UK and European tour because of the COVID-19 pandemic.
-Various commitments for the following year meant the band were unable to reschedule the shows in 2021.
-On 20 August 2020, Rossi appeared on ITV daytime show This Morning and spoke about what he was doing during lockdown and the pandemic, and announced a new tour called Out Out Quoing to be scheduled for 2022.
+In August 2020, Status Quo cancelled their forty-date Backbone UK and European tour because of the COVID-19 pandemic; various commitments for the following year meant the band were unable to reschedule the shows in 2021.
 On 26 September 2021, co-founder Alan Lancaster died at the age of 72 following a battle with multiple sclerosis.

+The band's next tour, Out Out Quoing, took place in 2022, starting off in the UK, followed by concerts in Germany.
+In 2024, the band completed a UK and European tour.